ZION NARROWS TOP-DOWN ROUTE

 The Zion Narrows top-down route is a strenuous 18-mile backpacking route.
 Alternatively, fast and fit hikers can do this route as a long day hike (10-13 hours to complete).
 Both options make for a good and strenuous adventure.

 Starting at the Chamberlain's Ranch trailhead, follow the dirt road west as it loosely follows the small stream.
 This is private property, so be respectful and stay on the road/trail; do not hike in the water at this point.
 The subtle beauty of the upper plateau doesn't even hint at the spectacular canyon you will later be hiking through.
 Three easy miles into the hike, you will arrive at Bulloch's Cabin (the remains of an old cabin), and the trail soon enters the water and you are officially on your way.
-(Once you are in the shallow canyon, navigation is extremely easy, but a map is useful to keep track of your progress.)

 The next six miles of scenery in the upper section of the North Fork is more subtle than the lower famous section of narrows and it is notable how much smaller and calmer the water flow is than what most people are used to seeing in Zion Canyon.
 Many forested sections alternate with brief sections of narrows in the shallow canyon.
 You will be hiking mostly in the water, but there are several trails-of-use along the banks early in the hike.
 And As the miles go by, you will notice the walls get taller as the canyon gets deeper and more impressive.